 All of these questions will help you to develop a world that shapes your characters and feels real to the reader.
 Some are a bit more important than others, or might be more or less relevant upfront depending on what kind of story you want to tell (e.g. romance/marriage customs will be less crucial if your book is completely free of romance), but they’ll all contribute to the overall shape of your world and culture and give you a foundation for stories moving forward.

-Want a printable version of this checklist?
-Sign up to my newsletter for access to the resource library!
+Want a printable version of this checklist and a full mini-course expanding on each topic?
+Sign up to my newsletter for access to the resource library and Worldbuilding Checklist mini-course!